TimurM/Fitnote/README.md

 In Phase 1, I'm planning on setting up authentication for the User to create an account and sign in.
 In addition, I'm going to create Schema, Models and Controllers to create notebooks and notes in RAILS.
 Before starting Phase 2, I will also push the app to Heroku.
 * [Phase1][phase-one]

-### Phase 2: JSON API and Backbone Views (~2 days)
+### Phase 2: Backbone Views (~2 days)
-In this Phase, I will add api routes to serve notebooks and notes as JSON and then add Backbone Models and Collections to fetch data from my routes.
+In this Phase, I will add Backbone Models and Collections to fetch data from my routes.
 I will also create existing Rails Views in Backbone.
 * [Phase2][phase-two]

 ### Phase 3: Editing and Displaying Notebooks (~1 days )